aws-samples/config-resource-compliance-dashboard/documentation/upgrade.md

 # Upgrade Instructions
 With the exception of the cases reported here, you should remove the dashboard completely and re-deploy the new version.

+## Upgrade to v4.0.0
+You have to destroy the resources of the current versions and redeploy.

 ## Upgrade to v3.0.0